invertase/java-docs-samples/memorystore/valkey/caching/GUIDE.md

    - **Terraform scripts (optional):** Infrastructure as Code templates to spin up resources on Google Cloud.

-   - **Application Layer:** REST endpoints expose CRUD operations for cached data.
+   - **Application Layer:** REST API endpoints expose CRUD operations for fetching, updating and deleting data.
    - **Data Access Layer:** Repositories interact with PostgreSQL for persistent storage.
    - **Caching Layer:** A controller checks Valkey first and falls back to the database if needed.